 The majority of 2009 influenza A (H1N1) viruses are susceptible to the neuraminidase inhibitor antiviral medication oseltamivir; however, rare sporadic cases of oseltamivir resistant 2009 influenza A (H1N1) viruses have been detected worldwide.
-A total of 52 cases of oseltamivir resistant 2009 influenza A (H1N1) viruses have been identified in the United States since April 2009.
-While the total number of cases has not increased over the previous week, one previously reported case was reclassified and one new case was identified.
-Forty-two of these specimens were collected after September 1, 2009.
+A total of 54 cases of oseltamivir resistant 2009 influenza A (H1N1) viruses have been identified in the United States since April 2009, including one newly identified case since last week.
+Forty-four of these specimens were collected after September 1, 2009.
 The proportion of oseltamivir-resistant 2009 H1N1 viruses does not represent the prevalence of oseltamivir-resistant 2009 H1N1 in the U.S. Most cases were tested because drug resistance was suspected.
 All tested viruses retain their sensitivity to the neuraminidase inhibitor zanamivir.
-Of the 52 total cases identified since April 2009, 40 patients had documented exposure to oseltamivir through either treatment or chemoprophylaxis, nine patients are under investigation to determine exposure to oseltamivir, and three patients had no documented oseltamivir exposure.
+Of the 54 total cases identified since April 2009, 42 patients had documented exposure to oseltamivir through either treatment or chemoprophylaxis, eight patients are under investigation to determine exposure to oseltamivir, three patients had no documented oseltamivir exposure, and in one patient exposure can not be determined.
 Occasional development of oseltamivir resistance during treatment or prophylaxis is not unexpected.
 Enhanced surveillance, an increased availability of testing performed at CDC, and an increasing number of public health and other clinical laboratories performing antiviral resistance testing increase the number of cases of oseltamivir resistant 2009 influenza A (H1N1) viruses detected.
 All cases are investigated to assess the spread of resistant strains in the community.